 \section{Discussion: Feasibility of a peer recommendation intervention}

 In this study, we implemented a peer recommendation system in order to assess its feasibility as a behavior-change intervention.
 We collected evidence for feasibility in five areas (Table \ref{tab:feasibility_outcomes}): Demand, Implementation, Practicality, Acceptability, and Efficacy.
-Here, we summarize the evidence in each feasibility area and the implications for the future development of peer recommendation interventions.
+Here, we summarize our results as evidence for each area.
+A top-line summary of results is shown in Table~\ref{tab:quantitative_result_summary}.